 Proposals submitted to this competition must address at least one of the following priorities: Promotion, Development, and Marketing; Science or Technology that Promotes Sustainable U.S. Seafood Production and Harvesting.
 This Notice of Funding Opportunity (NOFO) includes information on application and criteria for research proposals requesting a maximum of $300,000 in Federal funding for up to a two-year period.
 Matching funds are not required, nor will they be considered during the evaluation process.
 Awards are anticipated to start no earlier than September 1, 2021.

 Priority #2- Science or Technology that Promotes Sustainable U.S. Seafood Production and Harvesting

-You are eligible to apply for a grant or a cooperative agreement under the SaltonstallKennedy Grant Program if: 1.
+You are eligible to apply for a grant or a cooperative agreement under the SaltonstallKennedy Grant Competition if: 1.
 You are a citizen or national of the United States; 2.
 You represent an entity that is a corporation, partnership, association, or other nonFederal entity, non-profit or otherwise (including Indian tribes), if such entity is a citizen of the United States within the meaning of section 2 of the Shipping Act, 1916, as amended (46 U.S.C. app.
 802); or 3.
-You are a citizen of the Republic of the Marshall Islands, Republic of Palau, or the Federated States of Micronesia.
+You are a citizen of the Republic of the Marshall Islands, Republic of Palau, or the States of Micronesia.